 - Store SPINRAZA in the carton in a refrigerator until time of use.

-- Allow the SPINRAZA vial to warm to room temperature (25° C/77° F) prior to administration.
+- Allow the SPINRAZA vial to warm to room temperature (25°C/77°F) prior to administration.
 Do not use external heat sources.

 - Inspect the SPINRAZA vial for particulate matter and discoloration prior to administration.
 Do not administer SPINRAZA if visible particulates are observed or if the liquid in the vial is discolored.
+The use of external filters is not required.

 - Withdraw 12 mg (5 mL) of SPINRAZA from the single-dose vial into a syringe and discard unused contents of the vial.